My current research interests include

 demonstrator project in the use of PCT to design the control architecture for a

-complex control task, I am constructing (as yet only in simulation) a
+complex control task, I have constructed (only in simulation) a

 based on PCT principles.